 Photo by Reena Dunque.

 While not as philosophically profound as most ramblings go, the ones on this site often concern my observations on the Filipino people, for whom I write and about whom I cannot always limit my thoughts to 140 characters.
+(Update: Not even 280 characters, it would appear.)

 Of course, Filipino or not, I hope a thing or two here will mean something to you, dear reader.